cloutiertyler/RibbonGraph/README.md

 All you need to do is specify what *is* and *is not* allowed.

-> Why the name RibbonGraph?
+> #### Why the name RibbonGraph?

 > Well the idea is that RibbonGraph wraps all the potentially very complicated logic of social network into a neat little package.

+> #### Why did you create RibbonGraph?

-I created this package because I was fed up with complex endpoints, and wanted to find a better way to build my app, [Hungrosity](https://itunes.apple.com/us/app/hungrosity/id917006014)
+> I created this package because I was fed up with complex endpoints, and wanted to find a better way to build my app, [Hungrosity](https://itunes.apple.com/us/app/hungrosity/id917006014)

 User Guide
 ----------